Training tools for developing great people skills.

 In these instances, it can be helpful to use supervisor assessments.
 For example, when you have your team undergo employee training, you can assign a senior manager to assess and observe the employees and write a report about where improvement has occurred.

 To effectively use this method, you'll need to have the senior manager observe the employees undergoing training before and after the program.
-To make your calculations even more scientific, you could utilize a control group of employees that don't attend the training program.
+To make your calculations even more scientific, you could utilize a control group of employees who don't attend the training program.

 For example, let's say that the senior manager identifies that the performance of the middle managers improved in the areas of teamwork and customer service.
 Suppose the observing manager finds that they improved by 10% and 5% in these areas, respectively.
 In that case, you can determine the ROI by adding the percentages together and dividing them by the number of inputs to find the average.
 In this instance, the overall average improvement would be 7.5%.